IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 ## Controlling Copy Behavior {#section_vendor_copy}

-Both Custom Blocks and Custom Options support two different codes to distinguish their "copy" behavior: a code for when the block or option can be safely copied into a new pcapng file by a pcapng manipulating application, and a code for when it should not be copied.
+Both Custom Blocks and Custom Options support two different type codes to distinguish their "copy" behavior: a type code for when the block or option can be safely copied into a new pcapng file by a pcapng manipulating application, and a type code for when it should not be copied.
 A common reason for not copying a Custom Block or Custom Option is because it depends on other blocks or options in some way that would invalidate the custom data if the other blocks/options were removed or re-ordered.
 For example, if a Custom Block's data includes an Interface ID number in its Custom Data portion, then it cannot be